-How Jennifer Lopez Tamed Alex Rodriguez: From Serial Star Dater to MVP of Her Heart
+How Jennifer Lopez Tamed Alex Rodriguez: From Serial Star Dater to MVP of Her Heart - E!
+Online

 "'Oh my god, Jennifer, you look beautiful,'" he remembered saying.
 "I was so embarrassed and then I got a little nervous...And she says, 'You have my number, reach out.'
 And I went home that night and reached out."

-And with that, the beast was slayed.
+And with that, the beast was tamed.

 Not that Lopez was leading a boring life, or that Rodriguez had been behaving in a way that's not incredibly common in the celebrity—and particularly the sporting—world, but he didn't exactly have the greatest reputation as far as being a quality significant other went.

-A rumored fling with Madonna (denied by both camps) interfered with the timeline of his divorce from wife Cynthia Scurtis in 2008 after six years of marriage.
-She's the mom of his two daughters, Natasha and Ella, both of whom are now frequently spotted in the company of their dad, his girlfriend J.Lo and her two children, twins Max and Emme.
+A rumored fling with Madonna (denied by both camps) interfered with the timeline of his divorce from wife Cynthia Scurtis, the mother of his daughters Natasha and Ella, in 2008 after six years of marriage.

 When Cynthia, who met the baseball star in 1998 when she was a grad student in Miami and he was still a Seattle Mariner, filed for divorce, she did allege "extramarital affairs and other marital misconduct" on her husband's part.